maren7/NBXplorer/docs/API.md

 ## <a name="address"></a>Track a specific address

-After this call, the specified address will be tracked by NBXplorer
+After this call, the specified address will be tracked by NRXplorer

 HTTP POST v1/cryptos/{cryptoCode}/addresses/{address}